ericmutton/server-updater/README.md

 java -jar server-updater.jar <includes> <dir>
 ```
 ## How to Use
+* Designed to be run before the server jar in the start script, CLI only.
 * Questions may be answered using `yY` or `nN`

 ## Libraries